hitenvats16/jasper/README.md

 # Jasper Voice Gateway

-A FastAPI-based voice processing and management API with RabbitMQ for asynchronous job processing.
+A FastAPI-based voice processing and management API with RabbitMQ for asynchronous job processing and LemonSqueezy payment integration.

 ## Features